AndersDeath/diary2/000-current.md

 # 13 June - Donnerstag - Berlin - 630 Tag der Einwanderung - Cold Rainy

 I really like working from home.
 It makes me happy.
 So I did it.
 My working day are so intencive now that I really don't know what to say.
 Maybe I need to change an approach for making this notes.
 In the evening I had a nice german lesson.
+I started gradually understand something and it is really good.